-- To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 1.
-30 September 2021 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and Audited Financial Statements for the financial year ended 30 September 2022 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To approve the sum of S\$130,000/- as Directors' fees for the financial year ending 30 September 2022 and the payment thereof on a half yearly basis.
-(Resolution 2) - 3.
-To re-elect Ms Pebble Sia Huei-Chieh ("Ms Pebble Sia"), who is retiring by rotation in accordance with Regulation 114 of the Company's Constitution, as Director of the Company.
-[See Explanatory Note (i)] (Resolution 3) - That contingent upon the passing of Ordinary Resolution 3 above, shareholders to approve Ms Pebble Sia's 4. continued appointment as an Independent Director in accordance with Rule 406(3)(d)(iii)(A) of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section B: Rules of Catalist ("Catalist Rules"), and such Resolution shall remain in force until the earlier of the following: (i) Ms Pebble Sia's retirement or resignation; or (ii) the conclusion of the third AGM following the passing of this Resolution.
-[See Explanatory Note (ii)] (Resolution 4)
+To approve the sum of S\$130,000/- as Directors' fees for the financial year ending 30 September 2023 and the payment thereof on a half yearly basis.
+(Resolution 2) - To re-elect Mr Wu Chiaw Ching, who is retiring by rotation in accordance with Regulation 114 of the Company's Constitution, as Director of the Company.
+[See Explanatory Note (i)] (Resolution 3) - To re-elect Mr Tan Soon Liang, who is retiring by rotation in accordance with Regulation 114 of the Company's Constitution, as Director of the Company.
+[See Explanatory Note (ii)]